codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 The methods `onResume()` and `onPause()` are sort of mirror lifecycle callbacks.
 First is getting called when the `Activity` is ready to be resumed and about to be displayed to the user. `onPause()` is the exact opposite and gets called when a current `Activity` is about to go into background.

 It's important to only start polling when `onResume()` is getting called and ensuring we stop listening for any callbacks as soon as activity becomes invisible.
-However, in production chat application you might want to run a backgroun service that will be periodically checking for messages and displaying Message notifications to a user.
+However, in production chat application you might want to run a background service that will be periodically checking for messages and displaying Message notifications to a user.

 See the [[repeating periodic tasks|Repeating-Periodic-Tasks#handler]] guide to learn more about the handler.